How To Talk Marriage When You're Non-Monogamous And Monogamy Sets The Rules

 Compersion is often defined as the opposite of jealousy, and it's a good thing to learn regardless of whether your marriage is monogamous or non-monogamous.
 You can feel happy about the things your partner does without you.
 And you can discuss them with your partner as a way to bond with each other rather than a potential topic of argument.

-But also understand that jealousy will happen
+Understand that jealousy may happen

 Most people sometimes feel jealous, which usually indicates that it's time to open up communication with your partner to ensure your needs are met.
 Sometimes just talking about it will help you overcome your jealous feelings, and sometimes the two of you will need to agree on a different solution.